OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Training

-All orbital features are generated using the tblite package \cite{tblite} using spGFN1-xTB \cite{neugebauer_spgfnxtb_2023}.
-For every training of \ourmodel{}, we used the same hyperparameters as those used in previous OrbNet-Equi work \cite{qiao_orbnet_equi_2022}.
-In addition, we used Adam optimizer \cite{kingma_adam_2014} with a linear warm-up with $100$ epochs followed by cosine annealing with $200$ epochs with a maximum learning rate of $5\times 10^{-4}$.
-We set a batch size of $64$ for training.
-Moreover, we used the smoothL1Loss loss function, which is a loss function with a quadratic slope below a certain error and a linear slope above the error.
+We used the Adam optimizer \cite{kingma_adam_2014} with a learning rate schedule consisting of a linear warm-up phase followed by cosine annealing.
+The corresponding hyperparameters are detailed in Table \ref{tab:app:hyperparameters}.
+Additionally, the smoothL1Loss loss function was used \cite{SmoothL1Loss}, which is a loss function with a quadratic slope below a certain threshold and a linear slope above the threshold.